Skip to main content

 As I prepare to retire from [Company Name] on [Last Working Day], I wanted to write a few words before this chapter closes.

 It is hard to sum up [number] years in one message.
-I have worked with people who challenged me, helped me, made difficult days lighter, and taught me more than any job title could show.
+I have worked with people who challenged me, helped me, lightened difficult days, and taught me more than any job title could capture.
 I will remember [project / period / team achievement] with real pride, not only because of what we achieved, but because of how we worked through it together.

 Thank you to [Manager Name] and to every colleague who has been part of this journey.
-The conversations, shared pressure, small jokes, and steady support have mattered more than I probably said at the time.
+The conversations, shared challenges, small jokes, and steady support have mattered more than I probably ever said at the time.

-I am looking forward to what comes next, but I will miss the rhythm of working with you.
-Please stay in touch if you would like to.
+I am looking forward to what comes next, but I will miss the daily rhythm of working with you.
+Please feel free to stay in touch if you would like.
 My personal email is [Personal Email].

 With sincere thanks and best wishes,